TruthFinder Opt Out Guide

 Manual:

-- Pros: Direct control of your information; costs nothing; you decide when to re-check listings.
+- you decide when to re-check listings.

-- Cons: Requires time and repeated monitoring.
+- requires time and repeated monitoring.

 Assisted: